youssefihab2y/autonomus-wheelchair-grad-project/autonomous_wheelchair/README.md

 ROS 2 Humble + Gazebo Fortress project for autonomous wheelchair simulation with obstacle avoidance.

 > ℹ️ **Latest update:** the Gazebo launch file now spawns the wheelchair at `z=0.15 m`, so the wheels always touch the ground immediately—no extra tweaking required before testing movement.
+The Gazebo diff-drive plugin now uses explicit `cmd_vel` / `odom` topics, so ROS commands and odometry always line up with Gazebo.

 ## 📋 Requirements